sagarruparelia/hs-mono-repo/PSN_INTEGRATION.md

 ## Overview

-This document describes the integration between the BFF and PSN (Provider Service Network) to retrieve access level information for logged-in members.
+This userDocument describes the integration between the BFF and PSN (Provider Service Network) to retrieve access level information for logged-in members.
 The integration uses OAuth2 client credentials flow for machine-to-machine authentication.

 ## Architecture